 In contrast, snow socks — also known as tire or auto socks — are made from woven fabric.
 The textile is designed to wrap around the tire, with a strong band of elastomer to keep it in place.

-The fabric is woven from synthetic fibers that, all together, create dry friction on the surface of snow or ice.
+The fabric is woven from synthetic fibres that, all together, create dry friction on the surface of snow or ice.
 This helps tires connect with the surface layer and increases vehicle traction.

 Snow Chain and Snow Sock Pros and Cons